suzannejmatthews/PDC-Unplugged/content/activities/CompanyAnalogy.md

 in *Proceedings of the 2012 IEEE 26th International Parallel and Distributed Processing Symposium Workshops & PhD Forum (IPDPSW'12)*, Washington, DC, USA:
 IEEE Computer Society, 2012, pp. 1295–1298.
 Available: http://dx.doi.org/10.1109/IPDPSW.2012.158

+* S. Bogaerts.
+"Limited Time and Experience: Parallelism in CS1".
+In _Proceedings of the 2014 IEEE 28th International Parallel & Distributed Processing Symposium Workshops  (IPDPSW'14)_, pp. 1071-1078.
+2014.

+* S. Bogaerts.
+"One step at a time: Parallelism in an introductory programming course". _Journal of Parallel and Distributed Computing_ Vol. 105, pp. 4-17.
+2017.